A look inside the not-so-secret plan behind Haven, the Amazon-Berkshire-JP Morgan healthcare venture.

 Capturing the healthcare castle

-With a company like Amazon, nothing is ever a one-and-done – it’s safe to assume their healthcare aspirations are ultimately geared towards ownership of the entire healthcare vertical, just like they’ve done with content and retail.
-And once the Amazon-JP-Berkshire
+With a company like Amazon, nothing is ever a one-and-done – it’s safe to assume that their aspirations for Haven are ultimately geared towards ownership of the entire healthcare vertical, just like they’ve done with content and retail.
+And once the Haven

 But what about Apple’s personal health records, you might ask?
 What about IBM Watson?
 The key difference is those projects were innovation from the outside in – Apple and IBM need someone to open the door into the healthcare world, and they can get pushed out if the winds shift or results don’t materialize fast enough, as was the case with Watson.
 While the tech world has been making a lot of noise about gadgets and limited interoperability, the real prize – electronic health records, payment processing, and patient experience – has remained out of reach.